This Is How to Make Easy Money With Stock Market Timings

 James is a buy-and-hold stock investor so he doesn’t mind waiting patiently for a stock price to come down to his desired level since he intends to hold it for future price appreciation.
 He is, in effect, a market timer.
 He plays stock market timings as they go up and down.
 If he were knowledgeable in options he could play the market either up or down without having to wait for the right time to get in or out of any stock that he fancies.
 He sells options when he is waiting for a down market and sells his assigned stocks if/when the market goes up.

 Looking at the ROKU option chain table below listing options expiring in January 2018, he could have sold the strike 18 put options at a price of $1.10-$1.50.
 For this exercise let us assume he was able to sell the option at the midpoint price of $1.30.

-You must know by now, if you have been reading about how options operate, a put seller like James puts himself in a position where he is obligated to buy the stock if the price dropped down to the strike price he desired, in this case, $18 or below, on or before the expiration date.
+You must know by now, if you have been reading about how options operate, a put seller like James places himself in a position where he is obligated to buy the stock if the price dropped down to the price level he desired, in this case, $18 or below, on or before the expiration date.

 The process whereby a put seller is compelled to accept delivery of the stock is called assignment.
 The put option holder (buyer) is assigning his stocks to the put option seller (James) and the latter is obligated to buy the stocks assigned to him.
 In this case, James must pay the price of $18 per share.
 If this should happen James would be more than happy to pay such price since it was his target price from the beginning.
 In essence, he is actually buying the stock at a big discount.